Page Last Updated 06/20/19

 Working with ERI

 ERI aims to more constructively enmesh the technology needs and capabilities of the defense enterprise with the commercial and manufacturing realities of the electronics industry.
-To facilitate collaboration, this site will provide regular updates on ERI-related broad agency announcements, programs, and events, including the second annual ERI Summit, planned for the summer of 2019.
-Materials from the 2018 Summit may be found at eri-summit.com.
-Summit presentations – including a list of principal investigators – may be found on the agenda tab.
-Videos of the keynote presentations are also available online.
+To facilitate collaboration, this page will provide regular updates on ERI-related broad agency announcements, programs, and events.
+One such event is the second annual ERI Summit, June 15 – 17, in Detroit.
+It will feature leading voices, 11 collaboration workshops, and 14 DARPA Program Managers.

 You are now leaving the DARPA.mil website that is under the control and

 management of DARPA.
 The appearance of hyperlinks does not constitute

 endorsement by DARPA of non-U.S. Government sites or the information,